jitendradp/ABIS-OS-Beta/prisma/Doc.md

 _TODO: What happens if a room is changed from "public" to !"public"?_

 ### EMPTY-Entries and Link-Tags
-A special case of an Entry is the EMPTY-Entry.
+A special case of an entry is the EMPTY-Entry.
 It is used solely as metadata carrier and must not contain any content.
-The Entry's "type"-property must not be changed once the Entry was created.
-The metadata itself is made up from special Tags.
+The entry's "type"-property must not be changed once the entry was created.
+The metadata itself is made up from special tags.

 This type is used to link other objects together and give them a structure.
-Examples are: Comments, Threads, etc.
+Examples are: Comments, threads, etc.

 The Tags themselves are not subject of this document.
 However, there is an essential rule:
-* Link-Tags on EMPTY-Entries are always resolvable by everyone who can see the Entry if the link points to another Entry of type "DATA_*".
+* Link-Tags on EMPTY-Entries are always resolvable by everyone who can see the entry if the link points to another entry of type "DATA_*".

 ## Use cases
-### Post to a public group
+### Common user interactions
-1) User logs in and chooses a Profile:
+1) User logs in to ABIS and chooses his profile:
-   * Session with associated Profile is created
+   * Session with associated profile is created
-2) Profile finds a public group of interest and joins the Group:
+2) Profile discovers a public group of interest and joins it:
-   * Membership with type PUBLIC is created by the Profile
+   * Membership with type PUBLIC is created by the joining profile
-3) Profile posts a message to the Group:
+3) A profile posts a message to a private group of four members:
    * A Message-Entry is created by a suitable app and stored to a PRIVATE group.
-   * Then an EMPTY-Entry with a Link-Tag that points to the message is created in the destination Group.
+   * Then an EMPTY-Entry with a Link-Tag that points to the message is created in the destination group.

-_TODO: Add more use cases._